 The small surf community of Pleasure Point is located in an unincorporated area of Santa Cruz County, nestled between Moran Lagoon and 41st Avenue, adjacent to the Monterey Bay.
 Nearly a dozen famous surf breaks make this an ideal destination for skilled surfers.
 It’s a classic beachside town and the genesis of surf culture in Santa Cruz – home to wetsuit pioneer Jack O’Neill – where locals mix effortlessly with visitors eager to capture that authentic surf vibe.

-For visitors inspired to visit an area because of its setting in a movie, Pleasure Point was one of the settings for Chasing Mavericks, a feature film which tells the true story of local surfer Jay Moriarty, starring actor Gerard Butler.
-Filming locations included East Cliff Drive, Pleasure Point Park and on the legendary waves, among others.
+For visitors inspired to visit an area because of its setting in a movie, Pleasure Point was one of the settings for Chasing Mavericks, a feature film that tells the true story of local surfer Jay Moriarty, starring actor Gerard Butler.
+Filming locations included East Cliff Drive, Pleasure Point Park, and on the legendary waves, among others.
 Download a movie map here!

 Visit at the end of June for the annual Pleasure Point Street Faire.
 This event highlights all this little surf subsect has to offer: skateboarding, food trucks, games, and more!
 Take part in this celebration of a little slice of heaven to wave riders everywhere.